Andrea-Tarzariol/Determination-of-the-Fractal-Dimension-of-a-Curve-Using-a-Convolutional-Neural-Network/README.md

 Inside **CNN Estimate** you will find the script to evaluate the performance of the CNN in the three conditions studied:
 - curves with gaps
 - curves with noise
-- -curves with limited number of points (portion)
+- curves with limited number of points (portion)

 The equivalent scripts for the box counting can be found inside the folder **Box Counting Estimates**.